rbenv/ruby-build/README.md

 $ ruby-build 2.2.0 ~/local/ruby-2.2.0  # installs Ruby 2.2.0 to ~/local/ruby-2.2.0
 ```

+> **Warning**
-ruby-build does not check for system dependencies before downloading and
-attempting to compile the Ruby source.
-Please ensure that [all requisite
-libraries][build-env] are available on your system.
+> ruby-build mostly does not verify that system dependencies are present before downloading and attempting to compile Ruby from source.
+Please ensure that [all requisite libraries][build-env] such as build tools and development headers are already present on your system.

 ### Advanced Usage